chef-boneyard/chef-web-docs-2016/step_dsl_recipe/step_dsl_recipe_search_escape_metacharacters.rst

     puts matching_node.to_s
    end

-If metacharacters are not escaped properly, the quality of the search query may be compromised.
+If meta characters are not escaped properly, the quality of the search query may be compromised.